SDB:How to Report a Printing Issue

 Even if you are 100% sure that your particular issue cannot depend on your particular printer model, tell the model nevertheless.

 Provide the exact model name as labeled on the printer device.
-For example when the device is labeled "ACME FunPrinter 1000 XL+" then provide its full name and not any kind of abbreviation like "ACME 1000 XL" because there could be a different model "ACME FancyPrinter 1000 XL" and even tiny details like the '+' could make a difference which driver works for the particular model.
+For example when the device is labeled "ACME FunPrinter 1000 XL+" then provide its full name and not any kind of abbreviation like "ACME 1000 XL" because there could be a different model "ACME FancyPrinter 1000 XL" and even tiny details like the '+' could make a difference whether or not the particular model works.

 What does the YaST "Add New Printer Configuration" or "Modify" dialog (see YaST Printer) or whatever setup tool show as connection?